NikolaZizic/NikolaZizic/README.md

 🎯 **Data Engineer | Data Architect | Cloud Enthusiast**

 Welcome to my GitHub!
-I specialize in designing and building scalable data systems, data pipelines, and cloud-based architectures.
-Whether it's real-time data streaming, ETL optimization, or crafting modern data platforms — I'm passionate about turning raw data into actionable insights.
+Here, you can find a few of my passion projects that I work on in my spare time.
+I like to center my projects around Data Engineering and Data Architecture, although I occasionally add a few sprinkles of frontend frameworks.

 ---